"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Let’s see a few things you can do here.

-First, you may want to add a search box into a post or pages directly.
+First, you may want to add a search box to a post or page directly.
 Or have different search box functionalities on different pages.

 To add a search box to pages or post directly, go to Ivory search >>>Search forms, then follow the instructions.